RRemelgado/README_data/rsMove/example_3.md

 <p align="center"><img width="605" height="415" src="https://github.com/RRemelgado/README_data/blob/master/rsMove/Figure-2_example-3.png"></p>

-<p align="center"><sub>Figure 2 - Several points contained within the same pixel (in black) are aggregated into a single point (in red) which corresponds to the center of the pixel for a reference raster.</sub></p>
+<p align="center"><sub>Figure 2 - Temporal variability of the NDVI for each of the reference GPS points.</sub></p>

 <br>

 #### 2. Spatial analysis

 <p align="justify">
 If you wish to understand the influence of a changing landscape over the movement of an animal <i>spaceDir()</i> is the way to go.
 Using a moving window of one, this function looks either backwards or forward (or in both directions) in space and estimates a statistical metric for each segment quantifying the landscape changes experienced by an animal.
 More than a simple moving window, the approach adopted in function consideres the space between two endpoints.
 Using the input environmental raster as a reference, the function interpolates the space between the two coordinate pairs if the distance is bigger than the raster resolution.
-So let's consider the example data we used with <i>timeDir()</i> and apply <i>spaceDir()</i> with a backward sampling and estimate the slope.
+So let's consider the example data we used with <i>timeDir()</i> and apply <i>spaceDir()</i> considering the NDVI in both directions and estimate the slope.
 As environmental data we will use the NDVI image for the observation date.
 </p>

 <br>